sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - low dollar value contracts go through the same process as larger, more risky and complex procurements.
 Although procurement processes at ESDC are becoming streamlined (including initiatives like contract on demand), getting external help for small pieces of ad hoc development work (say to fix a bug or to build a small prototype) still takes weeks.
 In the world of open source, where the code is freely available to anyone to fix and access immediately, and when IT is moving towards a DevOps/agile way of working (where changes to IT systems can, and should, be made daily), it is necessary to have a procurement process that can move equally as fast.
 Without fast procurement we hinder our ability to deliver high-quality IT solutions.
 - procurement officers are facing even more capacity issues now during COVID.
 In their Procurement in 2020 and Beyond report, Gartner recommends 5 shifts regarding digital procurement.
 One of these involves shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that they can focus primarily on strategic, high value, high-risk purchases.
 - Does the way we procure impact the sharing of digital work?
 Even though a lot of custom code is procured with the IP transferring to the GC (yes?).
 Code is not often shared within a department or with other departments.
+- Eg. a team that wants to automate their work but doesn't know scripting

 - but what about existing procurement vehicles?
 Yep....ProServices is a great supply arrangement from PSPC but getting on the pre-approved list of suppliers takes time (often 6 months) and has requirements that create barriers to those who are newly working in the field of IT or in the gig economy.
 - Capacity on Demand contracts are an excellent procurement innovation that once set up allows procurement to happen in weeks however the contracts are established with a single company which often means freelancers and start-ups are less likely to bid.